bjodom/idc/Readme.md

 Please read kindly: I note "we plan to fix before August" below... and I mean it.
 "Plan" means it is subject to change - and "before August" currently means about July 28.

 Right now, here are a few things we know are not working:
-1.  emacs is on the head node, but missing on the other nodes (oops) - forcing the humiliation of using vim or nano for now (highest priority to fix in my book); we plan to fix before August
+1.  **emacs** is on the head node, but missing on the other nodes (oops) - forcing the humiliation of using vim or nano for now (highest priority to fix in my book); we plan to fix before August
-2.  renew before your last day (free to do so - see the section below: [Extend your access](#extend-access)) - because on your last day for an allocation you can still log in but things like SLURM will stop working
+2.  **renew before your last day** (free to do so - see the section below: [Extend your access](#extend-access)) - because on your last day for an allocation you can still log in but things like SLURM will stop working
-3.  getpwuid() is broken on nodes - you may see error messages or warnings like "username unknown" - mostly harmless, other than a few apps which will refuse to run; we plan to fix before August
+3.  **getpwuid()** is broken on nodes - you may see error messages or warnings like "username unknown" - mostly harmless, other than a few apps which will refuse to run; we plan to fix before August
-4.  many additional conda packages would be nice to have preinstalled (we will add more); we plan to add before August
+4.  **many additional conda packages** would be nice to have preinstalled (we will add more); we plan to add before August
-5.  some nodes have a nasty habit of losing track of its PVC cards - we are investigating - if you issues with nodes where PVC cards disappear (to the OS) - let us know, and feel free to try other nodes (from head node, use "srun -p pvc-shared -w idc-beta-batch-pvc-node-05 --pty bash" to force yourself onto node 05 (change to try other nodes).
+5.  **cannot use/see PVC** - please read [Troubleshooting](#troubleshoot) - we see several reasons pop up that users cannot access the GPU (PVC) - start with the [Verify it works / Troubleshoot](#troubleshoot) to see if it is a configuration issue, or something else - yes, some nodes have a nasty habit of losing track of its PVC cards - we are investigating - if you issues with nodes where PVC cards disappear (to the OS) - let us know, and feel free to try other nodes (from head node, use "srun -p pvc-shared -w idc-beta-batch-pvc-node-05 --pty bash" to force yourself onto node 05 (change to try other nodes).
 You can see what nodes are online with "sinfo -al" and once you are on a node you can see if the cards (Intel(R) Data Center GPU Max) are by running "sycl-ls" (after you source setvars of course).

 Recently resolved:
-1.  unzip is on the systems now
+1.  **unzip** is on the systems now
-2. HPC toolkit is on the systems now (including Fortran)
+2.  **HPC toolkit **is on the systems now (including Fortran)

 ---
 ## Extend your access<div id='extend-access'/>